gaecan04/krusty-club/README.md

 ### 🏃🏻‍♀`️run` function

 The `run` method is the heart of the client, containing its operational life cycle.

+Processes GUI commands: Handles external inputs, such as user requests (e.g. Login, Logout, send messages, upload/download media) or commands from the simulation (e.g. AddSender, RemoveSender, SpawnDrone, Crash).

+Check network discovery timeout: Periodically check if flood discovery operations have expired and, if so, finalize the topology construction and attempt to send waiting messages.

+Process incoming packages: Use select_biased! to prioritise the packets of the shortcut_receiver (used by the Simulation Controller for non-droppable packets) and then handles the other packets received from nearby nodes.

 **Discovery start**: at startup, if the client's `network_graph` is empty (that is, it does not yet have a knowledge of the topology), the client immediately starts a flood discovery process to populate its network graph.
 This is critical because clients and servers use Source Routing, which means they need to know the entire path to destination since drones do not maintain routing tables.